AIgnesti/PT-REX/README.md

 - **-lm**: Set the minimum emission overlap required for each cell [0.0-0.9, default 0.5]
 - **-sm**: Set a Gaussian smoothing sigma size for IMAGE2 [arcsec]
+- **-grid**: Insert the name of a pre-existing grid in DS9 fk5 format to be loaded on the images.
+The corresponding ptp anlysis scatter plot is produced and saved in out_[grid name].jpg
 - **-h** Print help

 EXAMPLE: